qfwc258/circuidipity/content/posts/2016-08-16-laptop-home-server.md

 #### Notes

-[^1]: Grub is not compatible with LVM, so `/boot` should be outside the storage managed by LVM.

-[^2]: Problem: setting the network interface to static address can result in `/etc/resolv.conf` being overwritten every few minutes with an IPv6 address that breaks DNS.
+[^1]: Problem: setting the network interface to static address can result in `/etc/resolv.conf` being overwritten every few minutes with an IPv6 address that breaks DNS.
 The "fix" is to maually set `nameserver 8.8.8.8` in resolv.conf and install the `resolvconf` package.
 Note that `dns-nameservers` entries are ignored if resolvconf is not installed.

+[^2]: Reserved blocks can be used by privileged system processes to write to disk - useful if a full filesystem blocks users from writing - and reduce disk fragmentation.
+On large non-root partitions extra space can be gained by reducing the default 5% reserve set aside to 1% with option ``-m <percent>``.